 This is a great question that needs a quality answer because it hugely effects the profit and cash levels of yours and every business.

-Before answering the question, another question needs to be asked – is it the gross, net or operating profit margin that’s important?
+Before answering what is a good net profit margin, another question needs to be asked – is it the gross, net or operating profit margin that’s important to focus on?

 Which one is the best measure of a “good profit margin?”

 Profit margins are far more important than gross or net profit to understand because the margin is the percentage of profit.

 It shows the relationship between two figures, sales income and profit.

 That’s important because when revenue of a business doubles, ideally so would the gross and net profit, so all three of these figures change with growth over time.

 However, the gross and net profit margins could stay the same, which makes them more important to watch over months as your business grows.